fluxcd/kustomize-controller/README.md

 }
 ```

-### Define the order for kustomizations
+### Define execution order

-When defining a kustomization, you may need to make sure other kustomizations have been
+When running a kustomization, you may need to make sure other kustomizations have been
 successfully applied beforehand.
 A kustomization can specify a list of dependencies with `spec.dependsOn`.
 When combined with health assessment, a kustomization will run after all its dependencies health checks are passing.